bigbrett/wolfHSM-docs/src/chapter04-functional-components.md

 } whCommHeader;
 ```

 Messages are used to encapsulate the request data necessary for the server to
 execute the desired function and for the response to provide the results of the
 function execution back to the client.
 Message types are grouped based on the
 component that is performing the function and uniquely identify which of the
 enumerated functions is being performed.
 To ensure compatibility (endianness,
 and version), messages include a Magic field which has known values used to
 indicate what operations are necessary to demarshall data passed within the
 payload for native processing.
 Each functional component has a "remote"
 implementation that converts between native values and the "on-the-wire" message
 formats.
 The servers ensures the response format matches the request format.

 In addition to passing data contents within messages, certain message types also
 support passing shared or mapped memory pointers, especially for performance-
 critical operations where the server component may be able to directly access
 the data in a DMA fashion.
-To avoid integer pointer size (IPS) and size_t
+To avoid integer pointer size (IPS) and `size_t`
-differences, all pointers and sizes should be sent as uint64_t when
+differences, all pointers and sizes should be sent as `uint64_t` when
 possible.

 Messages are encoded in the "on-the-wire" format using the Magic field of the
 header indicating the specified endianness of structure members as well as the
 version of the communications header (currently 0x01).
 Server components that
 process request messages translate the provided values into native format,
 perform the task, and then reencode the result into the format of the request.
 Client response handling is not required to process messages that do not match
 the request format.
 Encoded messages assume the same size and layout as the
 native structure, with the endianness specified by the Magic field.

+Here is an example of how the client comm layer sends a request:

 ```c
 uint16_t req_magic = wh_COMM_MAGIC_NATIVE;